vered1986/LexNET/README.md

 * BLESS ([Baroni and Lenci, 2011](http://www.aclweb.org/anthology/W11-2501))
 * EVALution ([Santus et al., 2015](http://www.aclweb.org/anthology/W15-4208))
 * ROOT09 ([Santus et al., 2016](http://arxiv.org/abs/1603.08702))

+In addition, we experimented with a combined dataset, which is also available in the directory.

 <b>Corpus:</b>
 In our paper we use the English Wikipedia dump from May 2015 as the corpus.
 We computed the paths between the most frequent unigrams, bigrams and trigrams in Wikipedia (based on [GloVe](http://nlp.stanford.edu/data/glove.6B.zip) vocabulary and the most frequent 100k bigrams and trigrams).
 Rather than re-creating the corpus, if you'd like to use the same corpus, the files for the Wiki corpus are available [here](https://drive.google.com/folderview?id=0B0kBcFEBhcbhdXBTOVRRbThOVDg&usp=sharing).